bpmct/code-server-azure/README.md

 # code-server-azure

 Deploying code-server on Azure App Service.
 Can use [--link](https://github.com/cdr/code-server#cloud-program-%EF%B8%8F) or an Azure domain.
+This uses the [codercom/code-server](https://hub.docker.com/r/codercom/code-server) base image, so it will always use the latest version of code-server.

 ## This setup includes